tomgooch/windy-plugin-soarcalc/docs/ReadMe.md

 ### Parameters

 A brief description of the parameters presented by SoarCalc is given by means of "Tool Tips".
-A more detailed description is given here.
+A more detailed description of each parameter is given here.

 Values are given in the units selected in the Windy.com "Settings"